Triacontagonal proofs of the Bell-Kochen-Specker theorem: The 120-cell

-The procedure just described can be translated into a simple algorithm for constructing the parity proofs.
-Let a ``word'' be a sequence of distinct letters representing the generators in Table 6.
-Then the 30 linearly independent vectors in the nullspace of $M$, which each pick out a set of generators, can be written in the form of the words shown in the Table 7.
-The words are listed in order of increasing length and the letters of any word are arranged in alphabetical order, with all primed letters coming after the unprimed ones (this convention eliminates the confusion caused by writing the same word in different forms). \\
+The 30 linearly independent vectors in the nullspace of $M$ can each be written as a ``word'' made up of distinct letters representing the generators in Table 7.
+One choice for these words is shown in Table 8, with the words listed in order of increasing length and the letters of any word always written in alphabetical order, with the primed letters coming after the unprimed ones (this convention eliminates the confusion caused by encountering the same word written in different forms).
+Henceforth, by the ``length'' of a fifteen-fold proof, we will mean the number of letters in the word representing it. \\

-The algorithm for obtaining parity proofs can now be stated: combine the words in Table 7 in all possible ways that lead to words of odd length.
-Each such word represents a parity proof. \\
+We now give a simple algorithm for obtaining all the fifteen-fold parity proofs.
+It consists of the following two steps: (1) pick an arbitrary subset of the 29 even length words in Table 8 and combine them together in the manner explained in the next paragraph to obtain an even length word, and (2) combine this word with the letter $j$ to obtain an odd length word representing a parity proof.
+The bases of the proof can be obtained as the union of the orbits of the letters/generators in its word. \\

-To complete the description of the algorithm, we must explain how two or more words in Table 7 are to be combined.
-We give a procedure for combining two words which can be used repeatedly to combine any number of words from Table 7, even when one or both of the words do not belong to that table.
-Let $U$ and $V$ be the sets of letters corresponding to the two words that must be combined.
-Then the word obtained by combining them is represented by the set of letters $W$ that is the symmetric difference of the sets $U$ and $V$:
+The rule for combining two words alluded to above is the following.
+Let $U$ and $V$ be the sets of letters in the two words.
+Then the word obtained by combining them is represented by the set $W$ that is the symmetric difference of the sets $U$ and $V$: \\